Is a behavior chart effective in modifying children’s undesirable behavior?

 It’s the same with child behavior.

-Just because children can understand most of our words and can comply with some of our requests, it doesn’t mean they can master all their impulse control and understand the meaning behind all behavior expectations.
+Just because children can understand most of our words and comply with some of our requests, it doesn’t mean they can master all their impulse control and understand the meaning behind all behavior expectations.

 Here are several proven strategies to teach children how to behave without the drawbacks of bribing or punishing.